-WipEout 2048 on PlayStation Vita takes us 36 years into the future and offers a glimpse at the birth of anti-grav racing, a fictional sport that has become synonymous with PlayStation.
-Take a look at this new trailer and pay close attention at the start for an impression of what two WipEout ships squaring up on the streets of Britain might look like.
+WipEout 2048 on PS Vita takes us 36 years into the future, offering a glimpse at the birth of anti-grav racing — a fictional sport that has become synonymous with PlayStation.
+Take a look at our new trailer and pay close attention at the start for an impression of what two WipEout ships squaring up on the streets of modern Britain might look like.

 In keeping with the theme, here are a few words from Mick Hocking, Vice President for Liverpool, Evolution and London studios, on where he thinks gaming will be in 2048.
 Mick is largely responsible for the creation and development of such series as WipEout, MotorStorm and SingStar, and is well placed discuss where we have been and, crucially, where we are heading.

 At gamescom you appeared as part of a panel looking at the shape of gaming in 2021.
 The latest WipEout game is set in 2048; what will gaming be like then?

 Mick Hocking: Well the pace of change is already so fast.
 Just look at the advances from PSP to PS Vita.
 In just seven years we have added touch screens, cross play, next-gen graphics, dual analogue sticks.
 I mean seriously; that’s pretty incredible.